A Near-empty Soviet Grocery Store in the 1960’s.

 Nevertheless, agape, the Greek word for non-sexual love of one’s fellow humans, can be extended far beyond the boundary of one’s immediate family.
 Agape — Brotherly love — is not a scarce commodity as are goods and services.
 It is freely flowing and renewable.
 However, the practical extension of brotherly love is limited.
 It is limited by one’s resources of time, energy, and wealth.

-Brotherly love expressed as courtesy, sympathy, and empathy can and should transcend the boundaries of family, tribe and nation.
+However, courtesy, sympathy, empathy, kindness and compassion can and should transcend the boundaries of family, tribe and nation.
 But the intense familial love one has for family members and close friends almost never goes that far.
 Human biology tells us that love within the family is stronger than brotherly love.

 The Practice of Continuing Creation shows us that there are Concentric Circles of Concern around each individual human.
 We see a gradation of increasing care when we move from the outer ring to the inner ring: obey the law; do no harm; courtesy; friendliness; helpfulness; empathy; sympathy; concern; agape; friendship; love.